davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 Known Bugs:
-1. If the ball hit close to the corner of bricks at a high enough speed, the collision might not be correctly processed
+1. If the ball hit close to the corner of bricks at a high enough speed, the collision might not be correctly processed.

 Extra features or interesting things we should not miss: